canvasxyz/canvas/examples/chat-wallet/README.md

 DATA_DIRECTORY="./data/"
 ```

-Then run `npm run server:start` to start the replication server.
+Then run `pnpm run server:start` to start the replication server.